-The histological laboratory is under the guidance of the Professor of Histology.
-The laboratory is furnished with microscopes and all apparatus necessary to enable the first course student to become practically familliar with the most approved methods of microscopial technology as well as with the normal histology of all the tissues and organs.
+Practical Histology.-The histological laboratory is under the guidance of the Professor of Histology.
+Each student is furnished with a microscope and all apparatus necessary to enable him to become practically familiar with the most approved methods of microscopical technology as well as with the normal histology of all the tissues and organs.

 Each student is immediately and personally taught the use of the microscope and its attachments, the staining and mounting of normal tissues and their differentiation.
+A fee of \$1 will be charged each student before commencing the course to cover cost of stains, etc.